amdelamar/jhash/README.md

 You have three options with PBKDF2 hmac: SHA1, SHA256, or SHA512.
 Test each before you try them, because not all JVM's support the newer hashing methods.
 Java 8 added support for PBKDF2 with SHA512 in 2014.

 The default iterations = 64,000 but feel free to increase up to 200,000 depending on your server and cpu cost you want.
-Run some preliminary tests to find out if hashes are too quick.
-You'll want **at least 0.5 seconds** per hash and no faster.
+Run some preliminary tests to find out if your server/device can handle the high number of iterations first.
+There are lots of applications out there that use anywhere from 1,000 to 10k, or 200k, for their storage.

 #### BCrypt Options

 The default logrounds = 13 but feel free to increase up to 20 depending on the cpu cost you want.
 Again, run some preliminary tests to find out if hashes are too quick.
+You'll want **at least 0.5 seconds** per hash and no faster.
 Here is a quick estimate:

 * 12 = About ~250 ms each hash.
-* 13 = About ~500 ms each hash. :key:
+* 13 = About ~500 ms each hash. :key: default
 * 14 = About ~1 second each hash.
 * 15 = About ~2 seconds each hash.
 * 16 = About ~4.5 seconds each hash.